Introduction to Implicit Bias Tests: IAT and Priming implicit tests

 Psychology researchers have been using implicit measures for 40 years, especially to investigate and discuss unconscious attitudes, stereotypes, and prejudices, originally towards racial differences, and later towards gender, religion or sexual orientation.
 Today, IRTs are still common research tools in universities, not only to widen social research discoveries but also to polish and improve these techniques.
 In addition, commercial applications such as consumer research or political preferences are being addressed and employed in order to predict consumer and voter behavior.

 When IRTs are used with other techniques such as EEG, GSR, BVP or eye tracking, and with declarative procedures (interviews, focus groups or surveys), it enables researchers to have a full picture of what's happening on consumer's mind, and thus, better predict their behavior.
-For instance, within the Bitbrain Consumer Research Lab and Human Behavior Research Lab, include these techniques, that are frequently combined with Bitbrain's EEG, GSR, BVP, ECG, EMG, temperature and respiration sensors, indoor positioning systems, or Tobii Pro eye trackers, and with declarative procedures.
+For instance, within the Bitbrain Consumer Research Lab and Human Behavior Research Lab, include these techniques, that are frequently combined with Bitbrain's EEG, GSR, BVP, or Tobii Pro eye trackers, and with declarative procedures.

 Don't forget to take the test!